strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 double check their junk mail folder and search for an email sent from noreply@strategicdata.com.au.
 Otherwise, please contact the Helpdesk on support@pmhc-mds.com.

-If an incorrect email was entered, you will be able to re-invite the user.
+If an incorrect email was entered, you will be able to re-invite the user using the correct email.

 .. _did_not_receive_sms_invitation_faqs: